aegray/focals_utils/WRITEUP.md

-Current State of the world / updated writeup - the top two sections are a description of the steps i took and the things I found out along the way, the last two sections give you an overview of what works + what's left, then finally a section laying out the partitions, filesystem and
+Current State of the world / updated writeup - the top two sections are a description of the steps i took and the things I found out along the way, the next two sections give you an overview of what works + what's left, then finally a section laying out the partitions, filesystem and
 apps: